Vincent A. Ashworth

 Arthur's Youngest Brother

-Vincent Ashworth was born in Alexandra, New Zealand, on December 9th 1931.
-He was the 11th - and now, only surviving - child of Arthur and Edna Ashworth.
-He was educated at Alexandra District High School (ADHS), Otago Boys High School (OBHS), and Massey and Lincoln Universities.
+Vincent Alexander Ashworth was born in Alexandra, New Zealand, on December 9, 1931, as the youngest of eleven children to Arthur John and Edna Mary (née Harrison) Ashworth.
+He first attended Alexandra District High School, then went to Otago Boys High School, and later furthered his education at Massey and Lincoln Universities.

 Vince Ashworth

-In 1951 Vince gained a Rural Field Cadet Scholarship with the then State Advances Corporation.
-The five-year programme was preparation for service in one of the many Government Departments serving the rural sector.
-It involved study at Lincoln and Massey as well practical experience on a range of farming systems.
+In 1951, Vince was awarded a Rural Field Cadet Scholarship from the State Advances Corporation.
+This five-year program was designed to equip him for a role in one of the numerous government departments dedicated to the rural sector, and involved academic learning at Lincoln and Massey Universities, paired with hands-on experience in various farming systems.

-Upon taking early retirement in 1987, Vince went deer farming at Te Aroha.
-He also continued his professional career with consulting assignments - mostly for the World Bank - in Yugoslavia, Macedonia, China, Ethiopia, Kenya, Uganda, Zambia, Zimbabwe, Lesotho, Tanzania, Australia, and South Africa.
-He also did volunteer work for Save the Children (SCF) in Vanuatu and Papua New Guinea as well as chairing the SCF Overseas Project Committee for some years.
+Vince decided to retire early in 1987 and shifted his focus to deer farming in Te Aroha.
+But he didn’t fully leave his career behind; he kept busy with consulting projects, mainly for the World Bank, in various countries like Yugoslavia, Macedonia, China, Ethiopia, Kenya, Uganda, Zambia, Zimbabwe, Lesotho, Tanzania, Australia, and South Africa.
+On top of that, he volunteered with Save the Children (SCF) in Vanuatu and Papua New Guinea and led the SCF Overseas Project Committee for several years (that's a few well-travelled passports!!)

-Vince is a Fellow of the Institute of Agricultural Science as well as a Fellow and Life Member of the New Zealand Institute of Primary Industry Management.
-In 1980 he was awarded the Lincoln University Bledisloe Medal for distinguished services to New Zealand agriculture.
+With his status as a Fellow of the Institute of Agricultural Science, and Fellow and Life Member of the New Zealand Institute of Primary Industry Management, Vince has left a significant legacy in agriculture.
+He was honoured with the Lincoln University Bledisloe Medal in 1980 for his exceptional service to the industry.

-Vince was named a Companion of the New Zealand Order of Merit (awarded For a prominent national or international role, leading role in regional affairs, or distinguished contribution to an area of activity) 'for services to agriculture' in New Zealand's 2024 King’s (Observed) Birthday Honours List:
+Vince was honoured for his remarkable achievements in agriculture when he was named a Companion of the New Zealand Order of Merit ('awarded for a prominent national or international role, leading role in regional affairs, or distinguished contribution to an area of activity') in the 2024 King’s Birthday Honours List, for 'services to agriculture':

 As a Senior Agriculturalist with the World Bank, Mr Ashworth led missions to help farmers with food production in more than 30 developing countries.
 Notably, he did major work to improve farming practices for countries with harsh environments for agriculture, including Afghanistan, Yemen and Ethiopia.
 Recognising the lack of support for farmers on best practice farming, he established Ashworth and Associates in 1960, a farm management consultancy practice, the first of its kind in New Zealand.
 He led international work through the consultancy to Afghanistan and Western Samoa.